 Classes can be regular and last over a season, on weekends, or occasional during school holidays from three years old and above.

 Children and teenagers are divided into several categories, depending on their age.
 This ensures real progress.
 Supervised by an educator, they first learn the rules of football and basic techniques through mini-games, then gradually move forward in mastering more technical moves and sequences of actions.

-So if your child shows an interest in going beyond the simple practice in the playground, why not enroll him in our Soccer School.
+So if your child shows an interest in going beyond the simple practice in the playground, why not enroll Her/him in our Soccer courses.